nemo0622/pokeemerald_base/README.md

     - Ex: All rotom forms only show default rotom, all Burmy forms appear green, etc.
 - "Large" Pokémon sprites are currently not supported
     - Pokémon such as Dialga, Palkia, Giratina, and Arceus cannot follow you
+- Some of the overworld sprites need to be remade (Sawk and Throh, for example, look ROUGH)

 CREDITS:
 - RHH Team and aarant on Github (linked above) for many included features